* Please note technical restrictions will be in place to restrict repetitive voting from one source.

 The panel of judges will be hand-picked based on experience and expertise.
 They will be judging the entries based on cinematography, script and communication, acting, emotional response and concept.
 Click here for further details on the judges.

 The awards are open to charities within the UK that are registered with Charity Commission for England and Wales, OSCR or the Charity Commission for NI.
+For the 2018 awards we have also opened entries for UK registered Community Interest Companies (CICs).

 Each category is open to videos or films broadcast/released between 30 September 2016 and 30 September 2017 and those entering the awards warrant that each video entered was completed and delivered between those dates.